ansible/workshops/exercises/ansible_network/6-tower-job-template/README.md

  - A **Credential** is used to login to devices.
  - A **Project** which contains Ansible Playbooks

-All the requirements in the previous exercise.
-Now we will create the simple job template in the web UI.

 # Guide

 ## Step 1: Create a Job Template